GLOBAL MARKETS-Asia stocks hit 2-week high as Fed talk turns dovish

 By Tom Westbrook

-SINGAPORE, Oct 11 (Reuters) - Asia's stockmarkets rose on Wednesday and the dollar beat a retreat as a dovish shift in tone from Federal Reserve officials had traders paring U.S. interest rate expectations, though with a wary eye on U.S. inflation data due on Thursday.
+SINGAPORE, Oct 11 (Reuters) - Asia's stock markets rose on Wednesday, helped by stimulus hopes in China and strong earnings in South Korea, while the dollar beat a retreat as a dovish shift in tone from Federal Reserve officials had traders paring U.S. interest rate expectations.

-The S&P 500 .SPX gained overnight and MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.3% to a two-week high in morning trade.
-Japan's Nikkei .N225 rose 0.5%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.5% to head for its best session in 2-1/2 months.
+South Korea's Kospi .KS11 was up 2.4% and eying its best day since January as chip and battery earnings impressed.

-"I actually don't think we need to increase rates anymore," Atlanta Fed President Raphael Bostic told the American Bankers Association, to applause, in Nashville on Tuesday.
+The Australian dollar made a week high on the greenback, sterling a three-week peak and the kiwi NZD=D3 a two-month top, though moves were wobbly and small while traders waited on U.S. producer prices later in the day and Thursday's CPI data.

 PIPE DOWN

-The subsea link connecting Finland with Estonia, which may take months to repair, was shut on Sunday and on Tuesday Finland's president said the damage was likely the result of "outside activity".
-Benchmark Dutch gas TRNLTTFMc1 touched a seven-month high on Tuesday and settled 14% higher.
-NG/EU

-"Europe has higher than usual gas stockpiles for this time of year, as well as lower than normal gas demand, but these buffers still leave Europe exposed to a colder than usual winter and LNG imports in coming months," said CBA analyst Vivek Dhar.

-Elsewhere the yen JPY=EBS has clung to a small bounce made as the Middle East tension has supported safe-haven assets.
-U.S. ESc1 stock futures were steady in Asia.
+Elsewhere in foreign exchange trade the yen JPY=EBS has clung to a small bounce made as the Middle East tension has supported safe-haven assets, last trading at 148.94 per dollar.

+U.S. ESc1 stock futures were steady and European futures STXEc1 hovered where cash trade left off on Tuesday.

-Samsung005930.KS shares jumped on a smaller-than-expected dive in third-quarter profit and on hopes the memory chip market is finally turning.
+Samsung005930.KS shares jumped 3% on a smaller-than-expected dive in third-quarter profit and on hopes the memory chip market is finally turning.
+Battery maker LG Energy Solution373220.KS shares surged 7% after it said its third-quarter profit was likely up 40% on a year earlier.

-PepsiPEP.O began U.S. earnings season overnight with an upbeat report showing only a small 2.5% dip in volume but prices up 11% and the company's chief financial officer saying more rises are coming next year.

-"Making more money with slimmer volumes is not a horrible outcome," said Sam Rines, managing director at research firm CORBU in Texas.
+Qantas <QAN.AX> shares had their best session in three months in Australia after airline said its chairman would resign, as it seeks to repair a battered reputation.

+Exxon Mobil <XOM.N> is expected to say on Wednesday it will buy U.S. rival Pioneer Natural Resources PXD.N for about $60 billion, according to people familiar with the matter.

 World FX rates YTD http://tmsnrt.rs/2egbfVh